phillipyan300/GitInsight/README.md

 # GitInsights

-AI-assited onboarding for understanding GitHub repositories.
+AI-assisted onboarding for understanding GitHub repositories.
 Ask questions about any codebase using text or voice with this conversational AI tool.

 ![GitInsights Image](./demo.png)